 The second element is a breach of duty of care.
 The employer must have breached a duty of care to an employee in some way, such as failing to provide safety training.
 The third element is causation.
 The employer’s breach of duty must have directly caused the injuries or damages in question.
 The fourth element is real damages.
 The employee must have suffered personal injuries, property damage, lost wages, or other damages because of the employer’s negligence.
 Again, an employee will only need to prove these four elements if he or she has decided to file a claim against the employer outside of the workers’ comp system.

 No, an injured employee in Georgia cannot receive payments through both workers’ compensation insurance and a personal injury lawsuit against a liable employer.
 The employee must review both options and choose the one that is most suitable – often with help from a lawyer.
 A personal injury claim could result in greater compensation and hold the at-fault employer accountable for negligence.
 However, it can take longer and cost more money for the employee to reach a resolution.

 If a third party besides the employer caused the damages, the employee may be able to qualify for compensation through workers’ comp and the civil justice system.
 It is possible to recover benefits through workers’ compensation and through a personal injury lawsuit against someone other than the employer, such as a coworker or product manufacturer.
-Discuss your case with a work injury attorney to determine the best course of action for you.
+Discuss your case with an Atlanta personal injury attorney to determine the best course of action for you.